Iridescent-CM/curiosity-machine/surveys/README.md

 #### Configuring a redirect

 On the Web Link Collector, modify the Survey End Page.
-Choose the custom end page option, and set it to something like `https://www.curiositymachine.org/surveys/SOME_SURVEY/completed/`, if for example your survey ID was SOME_SURVEY.
+Choose the custom end page option, and set it to something like `https://www.curiositymachine.org/surveys/completed/`.
+Surveymonkey will append the `cmtoken` query param sent across originally, letting the platfrom look up the `SurveyResponse` directly, without putting the Survey key in the url (as used to be required).

 You can set `SURVEY_SOME_SURVEY_REDIRECT=<app:view_name>` to specify where to redirect, or otherwise the user will be redirect to their dashboard upon returning to CM after completing their survey this way.

 You can optionally configure `SURVEY_SOME_SURVEY_MESSAGE=some text here` to include a success message on the page targetted by the redirection (if it shows messages).

 ### Additional Surveymonkey considerations